 Expert in technology integration and online teaching

 Norma Love-Schropshire joined Wayne State University’s School of Social Work as a part-time faculty member in Fall 2012.
-Presently, she serves the School of Social Work as a Lecturer and BSW Program Director.
+Presently, she serves the School of Social Work as an Assistant Professor, Teaching and the BSW Program Director.
 She received a Doctor of Social Work (DSW, 2020) degree from the University of St. Thomas, St. Paul, MN.
 She received a Master of Social Work (MSW, 2000) from the University of Michigan with a concentration on interpersonal practice with children, youth and families in society.
 She received a Bachelor of Science in Social Work (BSW, 1998) and Certificate in Human Resources (2012) from Eastern Michigan University.